janrain/janrain-bluekai/README.md

 - `REMOTE_PASSWORD`: Password of the BlueKai SFTP Server.

-- `REMOTE_RSA_KEY`: RSA Private Key file of the BlueKai SFTP Server (Optional is using username and password)
+- `REMOTE_RSA_KEY`: RSA Private Key file of the BlueKai SFTP Server (Optional if using username and password)

 - `BLUEKAI_PARTNERNAME`: BlueKai Partner Name.